-After the lunch, which was quite sumptuous, the seminar resumed with latest advancement the Specialists have made in managing their patients according to merit of their respective cases.
+After the lunch, which was quite sumptuous, the seminar resumed with the latest advancement the Specialists have made in managing their patients according to the merit of their respective cases.
 Traditionally, such cases were managed by neurosurgeons by opening the skull — craniotomy.
-Since nineties, interventional radiologists have developed an innovative method by puncturing a single hole in a deep vein (most preferably – Femoral) a.k.a. catheterization and completing the entire procedure guided by Computerised Tomography (CT) inside a catheterization laboratory or cath lab.
+Since the nineties, interventional radiologists have developed an innovative method by puncturing a single hole in a deep vein (most preferably – Femoral) a.k.a. catheterization and completing the entire procedure guided by Computerised Tomography (CT) inside a catheterization laboratory or cath lab.
 The new procedure is faster, less pain-inflicting, cost-effective and with quicker recovery time.

-The seminar ended with discussions on lack of knowledge about the stroke among the population and therefore it’s quite important to create a general awareness among the patients and their kith and kin so that the patients could be diagnosed and treated in time with least or no irreversible damage.
+The seminar ended with discussions on lack of knowledge about the stroke among the population and therefore it’s quite important to create general awareness among the patients and their kith and kin so that the patients could be diagnosed and treated in time with least or no irreversible damage.

 Patients who arrive at the emergency room within 3 hours of their first symptoms often have less disability 3 months after a stroke than those who received delayed care.

-There is an effective way that non-medical associated people should follow for any High risk patients (as listed below) — commonly called: F.A.S.T.
+There is an effective way that non-medical associated people should follow for any High-risk patients (as listed below) — commonly called: F.A.S.T.
 The FAST was developed in the UK in 1998 by a group of stroke physicians, ambulance personnel, and an emergency room physician.